N02870941/mazes/docs/README.md

 			// Compute cost to go over one vertex cost = costs[current.key] + 1

-			// Push all unvisited neighbors to stack.
-			// Note, since the cost to get to any
-			// adjacent vertex is always 1 + the cost
-			// of our current position, sorting has no
-			// effect.
-Any vertex is equally optimal.
-			// This is the shortcoming of Dijkstra.
-			// We may go down sub-optimal paths. neighbors.forEach( neighbor => {
+			neighbors.forEach( neighbor => {

 				 // Do not revisit